-Several pets in Sussex are looking for their forever homes, including at the Brighton & The Heart of Sussex branch of the RSPCA.
-Whether you want to adopt a dog, cat, rabbit or guinea pig, there is plenty of choice.
-A few animals from the branch are listed below but more can be found on the centre's website.
+Several pets in Sussex are looking for their forever homes, including at the Brighton & The Heart of Sussex branch and the Sussex West Branch of the RSPCA.
+Whether you want to adopt a dog, cat, rabbit or guinea pig, there are plenty of choices.
+A few animals from the branch are listed below, but more can be found on the centre's website.

 Health